Lost, Missing & Stolen Pets

 When a beloved pet goes missing it is usually a very traumatic experience for both the pet and the 'owner'.
 Anybody who thinks otherwise has either never had a pet that they have cared for, never had a pet which has gone missing, or simply lacks heart and compassion.

-The sad fact is that thousands of pets go missing every year and most never make it back home.
+Thousands of pets go missing every year and most never make it back home.
 Official Police Data shows that 54% of owners never see their pets again!
-What we don't know is why.

 - to sell;

-- to breed from so that they can make money from the several litters they expect your dog or cat to have;
+- to breed from so that they can make money from the many litters they expect your dog or cat to have over their lifetime;

 - to use as 'bait'.

-Official police data shows that on average at least 3 dogs and cats were stolen every day last year:
+Official police data shows that dogs are stolen from:

 - 52% are stolen from owner's gardens;